JoshDiDuca/charisma-ai/README.md

 - [ ] TTS voice model selection
 - [ ] Source viewing/editing along with the ability to read using TTS
 - [ ] CSV file support
-- [ ] Improved handling of Ollama being installed and exe files not present in release.
 - [ ] Agents/Pipelines/Custom Reasoning
 - [ ] Agent tasks such as creating, editing, writing files